QuantEcon/lecture-python-intro/README.md

 # lecture-python-intro

-An Undergraduate Lecture Series for the Foundations of Computational Economics
+An undergraduate lecture series for the foundations of computational economics

 ## Content Ideas